 The radical pace of development promised with DevOps can make some people nervous, especially if they have spent years with the waterfall development model.
 The very first question that comes to mind is: How do you expedite your development without introducing bugs or exposing your app’s vulnerabilities?
+The truth is that DevOps is not a magic pill.
+It is about people and culture as much as it is about technologies and tools.
+Teams have the power and responsibility in the realm of DevOps.
+This article covers establishing a DevOps organization.

 What good is speed if your app’s quality suffers?
 A high-quality application delivered long after the original request diminishes your customer’s experience.
 And what good is an app that’s delivered on time and works perfectly, but is hacked after the users accept it?